Hurricane Lee targets New England and eastern Canada with wind, roiling seas and rain

-BAR HARBOR, Maine — (AP) — Fishermen removed lobster traps from the water and residents hauled hundreds of boats ashore — leaving some harbors looking like ghost towns — while utility workers from as far away as Tennessee began taking up positions Friday ahead of Hurricane Lee’s heavy winds, high seas and rain spanning hundreds of miles (kilometers) of land and sea.
+BAR HARBOR, Maine — (AP) — Fishermen removed lobster traps from the water and residents hauled hundreds of boats ashore — leaving some harbors looking like ghost towns — while utility workers from as far away as Tennessee began taking up positions Friday ahead of Hurricane Lee’s heavy winds, high seas and rain that's expected to span hundreds of miles (kilometers) of land and sea.

 The storm is projected to be more than 400 miles (640 kilometers) wide with tropical-storm-force winds when it reaches land, creating worries of power outages in Maine, the nation’s most heavily forested state, where the ground is saturated and trees are weakened from heavy summer rains.

-Lee remained a hurricane with 80 mph (128 kph) winds Friday afternoon as it headed toward New England and eastern Canada with 20-foot (6-meter) ocean swells, strong winds and rain.
-Forecasters said there would be winds topping 40 mph (64 kph) across the region ahead of landfall expected Saturday afternoon.
+Lee remained a hurricane with 80 mph (128 kph) winds Friday as it headed toward New England and eastern Canada with 20-foot (6-meter) ocean swells, strong winds and rain.
+Forecasters said there would be winds topping 40 mph (64 kph) across the region, with peak winds reaching upward of 65 mph (104 kph), ahead of landfall expected Saturday afternoon .

-There was little else to be done but wait and worry, and make final preparations as Lee spun about 395 miles (635 kilometers) southeast of Nantucket, Massachusetts, and moved away from Bermuda.
+There was little else to be done but wait and worry, and make final preparations as Lee spun about 290 miles (465 kilometers) southeast of Nantucket, Massachusetts.

+In Bar Harbor, there were only two lobster boats in the water compared with 20 to 25 on a normal day.
+Lobsterman Bruce Young said his 38-foot (12-meter) vessel was transported to the local airport, saying it’s better to be safe than sorry.
+“There’s going to be huge white rollers coming in on top of 50 to 60 mph winds.
+It’ll be quite entertaining,” he said.

-On Long Island, Maine, off of Portland, commercial lobster fisherman Steve Train had just finished hauling 200 traps out of the water.
+On Long Island, commercial lobster fisherman Steve Train had just finished hauling 200 traps out of the water.
 Train, who is also a firefighter, was going to wait out the storm on the island in Casco Bay.

 He was not concerned about staying there in the storm.
 “Not one bit,” he said.

 While landfall was projected for nearby Nova Scotia, the Category 1 system was big enough to cause concerns over a wide area even if it weakens to a tropical storm.
 Parts of coastal Maine could see waves up to 15 feet (4.5 meters) high crashing down, causing erosion and damage, and the strong gusts will cause power outages, said Louise Fode, a National Weather Service meteorologist in Maine.
-Up to 4 inches (10 centimeters) of rain was forecast for eastern Maine.
+As much as 5 inches (12 centimeters) of rain was forecast for eastern Maine, where a flash flood watch was in effect.

 In Canada, Ian Hubbard, a meteorologist for Environment and Climate Change Canada and the Canadian Hurricane Centre, said Lee won’t be anywhere near the severity of the remnants of Hurricane Fiona, which washed houses into the ocean, knocked out power to most of two provinces and swept a woman into the sea a year ago.